-- Supporting nearly 10,000 individual learners and students to increase their skills, education levels and progression in to further education, higher education or work. - Maintaining a highly inclusive approach and very wide breadth of courses underpinning strong learner focus and outcomes. - Successful achievement of application to Quality Assurance Agency for Foundation Degree Awarding Powers (FDAP), following attainment of TEF Gold status for Higher Education, reflecting excellent HE outcomes, student engagement and satisfaction, and supportive processes and practice. - Investors in People status Platinum maintained, South Devon College being the first English College to achieve this recognised top standard. - Investors in Careers Award sustained and reaccreditation of Matrix Award for advice and guidance confirming that the College provides high quality and impartial information, advice and guidance. - High employer satisfaction rates at 86% and learner satisfaction views at 96.0% (FE Choices General FE & Tertiary Colleges). - Supporting a record and growing number of Apprenticeships in 2018-19, with a total of over 1500 across more than 700 businesses. - Completion of £17m Hi Tech and Digital Centre, and £3m White Rock Sports Centre developments. - Continued expansion of our higher education portfolio, with a growing cohort of higher and degree level apprentices - Continuing quality improvement good practice work in and developing increasing numbers of teaching and learning coaches and other initiatives. - National dissemination of Outstanding Teaching Learning and Assessment through Champions in maths and English (CHiME) project. - Continuing international partnerships with relationships and encouragement of European linkages through Erasmus Plus and other activity in countries such as with Sweden and France. - Very positive new relationship and joint working developed and strengthened with the Bay Education Trust and Paignton Academy. - Significant changes in College Leadership structure through careful succession planning to increase leadership capability and create capacity for further continuous improvement and growth.
+- Supporting around 10,000 individual learners and students to improve their skills, knowledge and behaviours and supporting progression into further education, higher education or work. - Maintaining a highly inclusive approach and very wide breadth of courses underpinning strong learner focus and outcomes. - Utilising new Foundation Degree Awarding Powers (FDAP), continuing TEF Gold status for Higher Education which reflect sustained excellent HE outcomes, student engagement and satisfaction, and supportive processes and practice. - The first and only College in the UK to secure Investors in People status Platinum reaccredited for a second period of three years, with South Devon College being the first English College originally to achieve this recognised top international standard. - Investors in Careers Award sustained and reaccreditation of Matrix Award for advice and guidance confirming that the College provides high quality and impartial information, advice and guidance. - High employer satisfaction rates at 87% and learner satisfaction views at 96% (FE Choices General FE & Tertiary Colleges). - Supporting a record and growing number of Apprenticeships in 2019-20, with a total of over 1600 across more than 700 businesses. - Completion and opening of £17m Hi Tech and Digital Centre, and £3m White Rock Sports Centre. - Recognising its advance design and function alongside its high quality aesthetics and wider local and regional impact the Hi Tech & Digital Centre has been shortlisted for the Education Project of the Year (over £5m) and Building of the Year in the prestigious regional Michelmores Property Awards for 2020. - Continued expansion of our higher education portfolio, with a growing cohort of higher and degree level apprentices - Significant and rapid introduction of online and remote teaching and learning and student support throughout the unprecedented Covid-19 global pandemic lockdown period, including the introduction of new digital learning approaches building on the innovative practice we have been developing as part of our strategic digital transformation planning. - Over 1,000 learners were supported on online courses from a wide variety of backgrounds, with a significant uptake in courses such as Understanding Behaviour that Challenges, Mental Health First Aid and Children and Young People's Mental Health awareness. - Monumental efforts were seen across the College during lockdown and since to support the community, with the Hi Tech team manufacturing face shields with our array of 3D printing facilities for the NHS, music lecturer Barney Dine playing a vital role in the Torbay Rocks scheme with local artists to raise money for the NHS, and our Catering team donating food to Re4orm Torbay that helped them supply well over 10,000 people with nutritious meals in times of great need and Re4orm are still supplying hundreds of meals a week. - QSCS Accreditation by the Carers Federation, recognising the outstanding support in place here for young and young adult carers. - Continuing quality improvement good practice work in and developing increasing numbers of teaching and learning coaches and other initiatives. - National dissemination of Outstanding Teaching Learning and Assessment through Champions in maths and English (CHiME) and Level Up projects. - Continuing international partnerships with relationships and encouragement of European linkages through Erasmus Plus and other activity in countries such as with Sweden and France. - Very positive new relationship and joint working developed and strengthened with the Bay Education Trust and Paignton Academy. - Significant changes in College Leadership structure implemented through careful succession planning to increase leadership capability and create capacity for further continuous improvement and growth.